Ascospore: Wall maturation and chemistry

-In many species, the chitin is quickly chemically modified (deacetylated) into chitosan; in Saccharomyces cerevisiae the Chs3–Cda1/Cda2 pathway, assisted by the chitosan-modifying proteins Cts1 and Cts2, converts almost the entire chitin fraction, creating a positively charged base that helps anchor later wall layers.
+In many species, the chitin is quickly chemically modified (deacetylated) into chitosan.
+In Saccharomyces cerevisiae, enzymes convert much of the initial chitin framework into chitosan, creating a base layer that anchors later wall layers.
 Filamentous ascomycetes follow a similar process, though their chitosan layer is thinner and often contains β-1,6-glucan.
 Many lichen fungi and Taphrina species add a second layer rich in mannoproteins or galactomannans—sugar-containing proteins that add further strength or function.
 In many soil saprobes a lipid-rich middle layer adds further protection against drying.

-Exterior to those carbohydrate zones the wall acquires lineage-specific reinforcements.
-In some species, a tough dityrosine polymer—built in the ascus cytoplasm and transported outward—forms a UV-blocking, waterproof outer coat.
+Outside these carbohydrate-rich layers, different fungal groups add extra protective materials.
+In some species, a tough dityrosine polymer, built in the ascus cytoplasm and transported outward, forms a UV-blocking, waterproof outer coat.
 In contrast, many Dothideomycetes and Xylariales embed melanin-like pigments into the wall, giving rise to the dark brown or black spores familiar to field mycologists.
 Another approach is to build outer walls from tough polyaromatic compounds like sporopollenin, a material known for its extreme chemical resistance.
-Chemical studies of yeast spores have also identified an unknown component—tentatively called the "Chi polymer"—which lies between the chitosan and dityrosine layers.
-In Aspergillus nidulans, the red anthraquinone pigment asperthecin, is built into the ascospore wall; mutants lacking the pigment form hyaline, misshapen spores that are about 100-fold more sensitive to UVC light, underscoring the protective role of wall-bound chromophores.
+Chemical studies of yeast spores have also identified an unknown component, tentatively called the "Chi polymer", which lies between the chitosan and dityrosine layers.
+In Aspergillus nidulans, the red anthraquinone pigment asperthecin is built into the ascospore wall.
+Mutants that lack the pigment form hyaline, misshapen spores that are about 100-fold more sensitive to UVC light, showing a protective role for wall-bound pigments.
 Finally, decorative surface features are laid on top of these protective layers.
 These include spines, ridges, or hydrophobin rodlets that often require electron microscopy to see.
-The proteins that sculpt these structures can by used to help identify species, for instance, the distinctive rodlet proteins of Chaetomium and Talaromyces.
+The proteins that sculpt these structures can be used to help identify species, for instance, the distinctive rodlet proteins of Chaetomium and Talaromyces.

 These biochemical differences among Ascomycota are reflected in their survival strategies.
 Lichen-forming fungi often produce outer walls coated in galactose-rich polysaccharides.
 These swell into mucilage when wet, aiding both water retention and attachment to surfaces.
-These chemical modifications explain why ascospore walls differ so much in permeability, staining behaviour, trace metal binding, and ecological function, allowing some spores to survive intense UV light high in the atmosphere, while others pass unharmed through the digestive tracts of animals like truffle-eating mammals.
+These chemical modifications explain why ascospore walls differ so much in permeability, staining behaviour, trace metal binding, and ecological function, allowing some spores to survive intense UV light high in the upper atmosphere, while others pass unharmed through the digestive tracts of animals like truffle-eating mammals.

 Morphology and ornamentation

-Fruit bodies (apothecia) of the crustose lichen genus Haematomma (H. sorediatum pictured) contain a crimson pigment thought to protect its characteristic spindle-shaped (fusiform), multiseptate ascospores (single spore pictured below) from ultraviolet radiation.
+Fruit bodies (apothecia) of the crustose lichen genus Haematomma (H. sorediatum pictured) contain a crimson pigment thought to protect its characteristic spindle-shaped, multiseptate ascospores (single spore pictured below) from ultraviolet radiation.

-Ascospores display tremendous variation in form, offering key features used by mycologists for classification.
+Ascospores vary widely in form, and these differences are widely used in fungal identification and classification.
 Their shapes range from spherical to ellipsoid, cylindrical, needle-like, and even spiral or helical forms.
 Most mature ascospores are single-celled (non-septate), though many species produce spores with one or more internal divisions.
-Immature spores are often colourless and translucent (hyaline), but many darken as they mature, gaining yellow, brown, olive, or black pigmentation often through melanin deposition, which helps shield the spore from ultraviolet radiation and environmental stress.
+Immature spores are often colourless and translucent (hyaline).
+Many darken as they mature, gaining yellow, brown, olive, or black pigmentation often through melanin deposition, which helps shield the spore from ultraviolet radiation and environmental stress.